Mnux9/mnux9.github.io/p/shutter-lag/shutter-lag.md

      alt="image"
      style="float: left; margin-right: 10px; width:100%; padding-bottom: 2%;" /><br>

+First, I tested my old Canon 500D.
 After I take a few images and confirm that Im getting a consistent reading i convert the binary number to decimal.
 Then I divide the number in deciman by 2 because the counter increments every 0.5ms.